doolin/arscope/deck/arscope.md

 Animal.by_kind('cat').by_role('pet')
 ```

-which produces the follow SQL:
+which produces the following SQL:

 ```sql
 SELECT * FROM animals  WHERE kind = 'cat' AND role = 'pet'